dther/dwm/docs/WORKSPACES.md

  - Client workspace ownership + Hiding
  - Tags only show window presence in the active workspace
  - Workspace bar, like the tag bar
+ - Clickable workspace bar
+ - Some way of moving windows from workspaces

 ## Planned

- - Some way of moving windows from workspaces...
+ - Keyboard method of switching and moving windows to workspaces, probably utilising dwmfifo or fsignal.
-   Haven't figured it out yet.
+ - Rules for sending clients to workspaces
+   (that only apply when not moving them to new ones)